sixem/ivfi-php/docs/building.md

 <br/>

-You can build this script from source using Node.js 20 or newer and `pnpm`.
-Node.js 24 is the recommended version and is recorded in `.nvmrc` for users of Node Version Manager.
+You can build this script from source using Node 20 or newer and `pnpm`.

+Node 24 is the recommended version and is recorded in `.nvmrc` for users of Node Version Manager.

 **Clone repository and install dependencies:**
 ```bash